 The laser calibration system consists of a Photonics STV-01E-140 picosecond pulse laser with a wavelength of 355 nm, several splitters, reference photodiode and a fiber distribution system.
-All of these components are in a sealed, light-tight box.
-The output of the laser is about 51 μ J per pulse at 0.3 ns width (FWHM) which will be attenuated and distributed to all fiber outputs which have an output of about 100 fJ.
+All of these components are in a sealed, lighttight box.
+The output of the laser is about $1 \mu J$ per pulse at 0.3 ns width (FWHM) which will be attenuated and distributed to all fiber outputs which have an output of about 200 pJ.
 The fibers are connected via a patch panel to each scintillator bar.